 where $m$ is a predefined margin hyperparameter. \item \textit{OffsetBias}: The discriminative judge is trained on the preference dataset augmented with the same OffsetBias samples as used for generative judges, while adopting the hinge-based optimization objective. \end{itemize}

-We also compare with Qwen3-8B and Selene-1-Mini-Llama-3.1-8B as external baselines, representing the strong general-purpose judge and the specialized fine-tuned evaluator, respectively.
+We also compare with Qwen3-8B and Selene-1-Mini-Llama-3.1-8B as external baselines, representing a strong general-purpose judge and a specialized fine-tuned evaluator, respectively.
 Both models are comparable in scale to Qwen2.5-7B-Instruct.

 \paragraph{Benchmarks} To systematically quantify judgment bias, we primarily evaluate our models on JudgeBiasBench.
 Additionally, to ensure that bias mitigation does not compromise general evaluative performance, we assess the judges on several authoritative preference benchmarks, including RewardBench~\cite{lambert-etal-2025-rewardbench}, JudgeBench~\cite{ICLR2025_9e720fce}, RMB~\cite{ICLR2025_427f20d9}, and RM-Bench~\cite{ICLR2025_6da1eec8}.
 These benchmarks cover diverse scenarios such as chat, reasoning, and safety, providing a comprehensive view of the models' general capability.